DussanFreire/DGT-AR/README.md

 Necesito sacar videos con los holos para esta parte

-## Install and run the VC Code Extension 🖥️
+## Install and run the VS Code Extension 🖥️

 To install and run the extension in VS Code, navigate to the following  GitHub repository and follow the instructions provided in the README file.
 [VS code extension](https://github.com/DussanFreire/DGT-AR_VS-code-extension)